alejandrovt6/Cybersecurity-Bootcamp-42/arachnida/README.md

 ### 📝 Description
 Scorpion is a Python program that downloads metadata from images.
 It uses the argparse and Pillow libraries to obtain image metadata and display it in a user-friendly way.

-### 🔍 Requirements
-* Python 3.x or later
-* Pillow library

-You can install Pillow libraries using pip.

 ### 🛠️ Usage